Bridging Loan Calculator

 View the bridging loan rates table below to get an idea of what a typical loan repayment on £100,000 would be or alternatively use the live bridging loan calculator from our main bridging loans website.
 BridgingLoans.co.uk is a Trading style of UK Property Finance.

 |Interest Rate||Monthly Interest|

 The types of bridging finance products available in the market have increased in recent years along with an increase in the circumstances in which this type of short term finance can be used.
 Traditionally, bridging loans were used to bridge the gap between a purchase of a property before the sale of an existing property.
-This is still the case but they can also now be used for many other reasons including to raise capital before sale for reasons such as refurbishment.
-This enables the borrower to remain in control of the property and in most refurbishment situations, improve the property before sale and therefore market the property for a higher price due to the standard of works completed.
+This is still the case but they can also now be used for many other reasons including to raise capital before sale for reasons such as pensioner bridging loans and hard money loans.

 By using the table above as a bridging finance calculator simplified calculator tool, you can easily see how even the smallest fluctuation in terms of interest rates will affect the monthly payments provided in your UK bridging loan quote.